• Skip to primary navigation

 So for this recipe, if you don’t like one vegetable that is listed, swap it out or double up on one that you do.
 I really love the flexibility here.

-Vegetables: This dish is loaded with onions, peppers, zucchini, squash, eggplants, tomatoes, and mushrooms.
+✅Vegetables: This dish is loaded with onions, peppers, zucchini, squash, eggplants, tomatoes, and mushrooms.
 So many nutrients in one dish!

-Balsamic Vinegar: To give the veggies their incredible flavors, the balsamic vinegar is there to save the day.
+✅Balsamic vinegar: To give the veggies their incredible flavors, the balsamic vinegar is there to save the day.
 It’s tangy and fabulous.

-Herbs de Provence: This incredible seasoning takes this dish to a new level.
+✅Herbs de Provence: This incredible seasoning takes this dish to a new level.
 Try it, and you’ll see.
 In addition to the salt and pepper, it’s the best combination ever.

 📝 Instructions

-Step One: Preheat the oven to 425 degrees.
+👉Step 1: Preheat the oven to 425°F.

-Step Four: Roast for 25 minutes.
+👉Step 5: Roast for 25 minutes.
 Midway, check them and turn them over.

 🥄 Meal Prep Options

 The easiest way to meal prep this one is to cut up all of your veggies ahead of time and store in the fridge until you are ready to cook.
-Easy Peasy!
+Easy peasy!

-Helpful Tip: If you don’t use parchment paper on your sheet pans, grab some.
+📌Tip: If you don’t use parchment paper on your sheet pans, grab some.
 I only recently started using the precut sheets and it has made a world of difference.
 My cleanup takes just seconds.
 Throw away the used parchment and a light cleaning of anything that made it to the sheet pan.
 I used to have to soak the sheet to loosen the roasted vegetables that didn’t come off quickly.
 Definitely give this a shot!
 It is a big time saver in my kitchen!

 🌡️ Best Temperature to Roast